takeyaqa/hotel-example-site/README.md

 ---

+## Domain Migration Notice

+This website will migrate to a new domain, [https://hotel-example-site.takeyaqa.dev/](https://hotel-example-site.takeyaqa.dev/), starting from December 1, 2024.

+During December, the old domain ([https://hotel.testplanisphere.dev/](https://hotel.testplanisphere.dev/)) will remain accessible, but starting January 1, 2025, visitors will be automatically redirected to the new domain.

+---

 ## Repository Migration Notice

 This repository has been migrated to personal ownership.
 Previously managed under [Test Planisphere](https://github.com/testplanisphere), it is now maintained by [@takeyaqa](https://github.com/takeyaqa).